-The aim of the programme is to train and produce qualified professional architects (LAM Part I) with a degree in Bachelor of Science in Architecture.
+The aim of the programme is to train and produce qualified professional architects (LAM Part I) with a degree in Bachelor of Science in Architecture with Honours.
 The program provides essential knowledge and skills in the core areas of design, communication, technology, environment, culture and practice; while committed to develop students' creative, innovative and versatile qualities with the essential generic skills and ethics required.

-Bachelor of Science in Architecture has 4 programme educational objectives:
+The Bachelor of Science in Architecture with Honours programme shall produce Assistant Architects who are:

-- PEO1 To produce graduates who are knowledgeable and competent in line with the professional qualification of Board of Architect Malaysia Part I. - PEO2 To produce graduates who are able to solve design problems based on sound facts and idea. - PEO3 To produce graduates who are professionally ethical, aware and responsive to the values of humanity and sustainability. - PEO4 To produce graduates who are competitive, effectively communicative and contributive to working teams.
+- PEO1 Knowledgeable and technically competent in line with the professional qualification of Board of Architects Malaysia Part I. - PEO2 Ethical and responsive to the related societal issues humanity and sustainability. - PEO3 Professionally competitive, effectively communicative and contributive to working teams.